 5-4-3.
-Automatic Startup.
+Automatic Start Up.

 STC mode is set to 2 for automatic start-up mode.
-In this status, the STC parameters (PB, TI, TD, TL, DB, R) are automatically calculated by the step response method.
+In this state, the STC parameters (PB, TI, TD, IP, TR, NB, R) are automatically calculated by the stepresponse method.

-- (1) Setting parameters - STC, OS and, if required, TD are set. - Set TD = 0 for PI control. - TD is set to 1 or greater for PID control. - (2) Operation procedure - (1) First make sure that no STALM (Refer to Paragraph 5-7-6) has occurred. - (2) In MAN mode, set STC to 2. - (3) Manually stabilize the process variable signal to an appropriate value. - (4) Switch the control mode to AUTO or CAS (automatic startup begins). - The A or C lamp on the front of the instrument blinks. - In automatic start-up mode, PID control does not start yet, but the controller automatically applies a step change (5%) to the manipulated output in the safe direction (to increase the deviation rather than reverse its sign).
+- (1) Setting parameters - STC, OS and, if required, TD are set. - Set TD = 0 for PI control. - TD is set to 1 or greater for PID control. - Automatic start may result in PI control. - (2) Operation procedure - (1) First make sure that no STALM (Refer to Paragraph 5-7-6) has occurred. - 2 In MAN mode, set STC to 2. - (3) Manually stabilize the process variable signal to an appropriate value. - (4) Switch the control mode to AUTO or CAS (automatic start up begins). - The A or C lamp on the front of the instrument blinks. - In automatic start-up mode, PID control does not start for 30 seconds, but the controller automatically applies a step change (MI%) to the manipulated output in the safe direction (to increase the deviation rather than reverse its sign).
 The controller calculates the self-tuning parameters from the process response to this step change. - (5) When the process variable signal stabilizes, the controller automatically returns the manipulated output to its initial value. - (6) When all of the parameter settings are complete, STC mode is automatically switched to 1, and PID control starts.
-The A or C lamp then changes from blinking status to ON.
+The A or C lamp then changes from blinking status to ON. - (3) Check items in conducting the automatic start-up - 1 The process must be such that a 5% output change will have no undesirable effects. - (2) If process gain is high, and the process variable changes by more than 1.5MI%, the manipulated output is automatically returned to its initial value. - (3) If process gain is low, and the change in the process variable is less than 2%, automatic start-up is considered inappropriate, and after the maximum observation time (about 80 minutes) has passed, the operation mode switches to MAN and an STC alarm is issued. - (4) The PID limit values (R1 to R5) are automatically set to four times (for high limit values) or 1/4 (for low limit values) of the initial PB, TI and TD values obtained by automatic startup.

-- (3) Check items in conducting the automatic start-up - 1 The process must be such that a 5% output change will have no undesirable effects. - (2) If process gain is high, and the process variable changes by more than 6.3%, the manipulated output is automatically returned to its initial value. - (3) If process gain is low, and the process variable changes by 1% or more, but less than 2%, the automatic start-up procedure is repeated with a 10% output step change. - If the change in the process variable is less than 1%, or it is less than 2% when the automatic start-up procedure is repeated with a 10% output step change, automatic start-up is considered inappropriate, and after the maximum observation time (about 80 minutes) has passed, the operation mode switches to MAN and an STC alarm is issued. - (4) The PID limit values (R1 to R5) are automatically set to four times (for high limit values) or 1/4 (for low limit values) of the initial PB, TI and TD values obtained by automatic startup. - (5) If a power failure occurs during automatic start-up, the operation mode is transferred to MAN mode with STC = 0 after the power recovers. - (6) If a STALM (Refer to Paragraph 5-7-6.) occurs during automatic start-up, the start-up operation is stopped and operation mode is transferred to MAN with STC = 0. - (7) If, during automatic start-up (with the A or C lamp blinking), the operation mode is switched to MAN, automatic start-up is stopped (STC is set to 0).
+- (5) If a power failure occurs during automatic start-up, the operation mode is transferred to MAN mode with STC = 0 after the power recovers - (6) If a STALM (Refer to Paragraph 5-7-6.) occurs during automatic start-up, the start-up operation is stopped and operation mode is transferred to MAN with STC = 0. - (7) If, during automatic start-up (with the A or C lamp blinking), the operation mode is switched to MAN, automatic start-up is stopped (STC is set to 0).